MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

-# Using the Apache SystemML API on a Spark Shell
+# Using the Apache SystemML API on a Spark Shell with IBM Analytics Engine

-## SystemML on Spark Shell?
+## SystemML on Spark Shell using the IBM Analytics Engine (IAE)?
 Yes!

 ## A very simple way of using SystemML for all of your machine learning and big data needs.
-This tutorial will get you set up and running SystemML on the Spark Shell like a star.
+This tutorial will get you set up and running SystemML on the Spark Shell using IAE like a star.

-## Not familiar with SystemML?
+## Not familiar with Apache SystemML?

 ### At a high-level, SystemML is what is used for the machine learning and mathematical part of your data science project.
 You can log into Spark Shell, load SystemML on the shell, load your data and write your linear algebra, statistical equations, matrices, etc. in code much shorter than it would be in the Spark shell syntax.
 It helps not only with mathematical exploration and machine learning algorithms, but it also allows you to be on Spark where you can do all of the above with really big data that you couldn't use on your local computer.

+## Not familiar with how to set up an Apache Spark cluster?

+### By using the IBM Analytics Engine you can spin up a Spark cluster in just a few minutes using the web user interface.

-Focusing on this step of your pipeline, let's walk through how to set up your computer for all of SystemML's assumptions, how to load Spark Shell, load SystemML, load data and do a few examples in scala.
+### With both of these tools, I'll walk you through how to set up your computer for all of SystemML's assumptions, how to set up IAE and your spark cluster, SSH in to connect to your Spark cluster on your computer and load Spark Shell with SystemML,then load some data and do a few examples in scala.
 Whew that's a lot, but we I promise I go through it all!

 ## Now let's get going on our learning.
 First step: assumptions for SystemML.